microsoft/FluidFramework/BREAKING.md

 ### ensureSynchronizedWithTimeout removed from LoaderContainerTracker

 `LoaderContainerTracker.ensureSynchronizedWithTimeout` has been removed as it is equivalent to `LoaderContainerTracker.ensureSynchronized`.
 The `timeoutDuration` parameter from `TestObjectProvider.ensureSynchronized` will also be removed.
 Configure the timeout for the test instead.

+### Container-loader deprecation removals

+The following types in the @fluidframework/container-loader package are not used by, or necessary to use our public api, so have been removed from export in this release:

+-   IContainerLoadOptions
+-   IContainerConfig
+-   IPendingContainerState
+-   ISerializableBlobContents

 # 2.0.0-internal.4.1.0